 These companies are supposedly ‘trusted partners’ of the mobile networks.
 A read of their reviews on Trustpilot and on Facebook will tell you that these companies are anything other than trustworthy.
 Adding to these negative reviews can help reinforce this impression.
-No need to write an essay (unless you want to), just a one start review and a comment that says they tried to scam you.
+No need to write an essay (unless you want to), just a one star review and a comment that says they tried to took your money without consent.

 Reviews of the Regulator

 If the regulator has failed to properly investigate your case, has come to a perverse decision or has just been generally obstrutive or unhelpful, you can add to their reviews on Facebook.
 The regulator seems to believe it is doing a good job.
 It plainly isn’t.

 The regulator enjoys a rather too cosy relationship with many of the companies it is supposed to be regulating.
 You can’t complain just because you don’t like the outcome of their investigation.
 You can complain if you don’t believe they have investigated properly, or if after their investigation they come to a conclusion which couldn’t be justified on the basis of the evidence.
 If they have found that ‘on the balance of probabilities’ the service provider has done nothing wrong, then they are saying ‘on the balance of probablities’ you are a liar.
 Make them justify this view!